sacundim/tau-sigma/README.md

   and Technology.
 * Tange, O.  2011.
 "GNU Parallel - The Command-Line Power Tool."
   *;login: The USENIX Maganize*, vol. 36, No.1 (Feb.
 2011), pp. 42-47.
+* Taylor, Jennifer A. and David A. Howe.
+2010.  ["Fast TheoBR: A Method for Long Data Set Stability Analysys.*"(http://tf.nist.gov/general/pdf/2262.pdf)  *IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control*, Vol. 57, No. 9 (Sep.
+2010).